Help & Support

 What additional materials will I need to complete the course?

 We do supply students with a list of sources where you can purchase the herbs and ingredients needed.
-We give suggestions for supplemental reference books that our students should consider purchasing, however, so long as they are good herbals, you can use whichever books already have.
+We give suggestions for supplemental reference books that our students should consider purchasing, however, so long as they are good herbals, you can use books that you already have.

-How much with it cost to purchase the herbs, ingredients and reference books needed to complete the course?
+How much will it cost to purchase the herbs, ingredients and reference books needed to complete the course?